 An effective family therapist can help you and your family balance support with your independent efforts to recover.
 Group sessions might help your family work through any issues that arise during treatment, and individual sessions can help supportive family members work through any feelings and decisions that might arise without having to talk about those things in front of you.
 For many, balancing family support and autonomy involves a lot of trial and error to determine what works best for each member of the family unit.

 As time goes on and your recovery progresses, your needs might change as well.
 Family support at the start of a recovery program often looks different than the support required after completion of a rehab program.
 A counselor trained in family therapy and addiction recovery can help your family adjust as your recovery progresses.

 If you’re ready to take the next step toward recovery and enter rehab, our admissions counselors can help you develop a treatment program that works for you and your family.
-Contact the Florida House Experience today to learn more about your options.
+Contact FHE Health today to learn more about your options.